robstave/angular2-training/session-two/page2.md

 ```

 The constructor method is created when the class is created and does the initial setup for the object.
-Special note for Angular2.
+Special note for Angular.
 There is a difference between the constructor and in the onInit lifecycle
 function.
 Save things that are truely just initializing the class for the constructor.

 There can only be one constructor per class.